tcdi/plrust/doc/src/data-types/udts.md

 $$;
 ```

-A generic accessor, for example requires encoding knowledge of the UDT structure, but provides quite a bit of flexibility.
+A generic accessor, for example, requires encoding knowledge of the UDT structure, but provides quite a bit of flexibility.

 Note that this function `returns text`.
 This is a common denominator type to represent the various attribute types used
 by `person`.
 Fortunately, Postgres and PL/Rust have fantastic support for converting values to text/Strings: